phonedotcom/API-Swagger/phonecom-cli/README.md

 ```

 ## Integration tests
-The code contains integration tests located in the ÒphonecomÓ package, along with sample json files that are located in the src/test/jsonin directory.
+The code contains integration tests located in the "phonecom" package, along with sample json files that are located in the src/test/jsonin directory.
 These files are only used for testing, and they are not necessary for the operation of the CLI:
 * allCreateGetReplaceDelete_test.go
 * allListGetEndpoints_test.go